maxmind/MaxMind-DB-Reader-php/README.md

 # MaxMind DB Reader PHP API #

-## Beta Note ##

-This is a beta release.
-The API may change before the first production release.

 ## Description ##

 This is the pure PHP API for reading MaxMind DB files.
 MaxMind DB is a binary